bevyengine/rfcs/rfcs/45-stageless.md

 The first kind consists of the `.in_set` relationships.
 These form a graph describing the hierachy of all your system sets.
 The second kind consists of the `.before` and `.after` relationships.
-Those form a dependency graph (each set/schedule is one of these, conceptually).
+Those form one or more dependency graphs (one for each set/schedule).
 Dependencies involving system sets will also be flattened into dependencies on the systems in those sets.

 So what are the errors?